prismskylabs/prism-api-examples/v2/python/retrieve-refreshed-reports/README.md

 under which reports were saved.
 Real integration can parse file name format and read data from those files.

+7. Files saved by the script are in json format by default.
+It is possible to save as csv format too.
+Pass

+    --format csv

+option in order to save all files in csv file format.

-7. There are more customizations that are possible if you need that.
+8. There are more customizations that are possible if you need that.
 Script allows to do the following:
  - Only list refreshed reports without downloading them.
 An example for past 24 hours: